 Although, if it’s your first time in Hawaii, you’ll want to take a self-guided tour on the Maui Hwy.

-The Road to Hana as it’s called offers a picturesque journey filled with cascading waterfalls, stunning ocean views, a lava tube, and an opportunity to taste the world’s best banana bread.
+The route to Hana offers a picturesque journey filled with cascading waterfalls, stunning ocean views, a lava tube, and an opportunity to taste the world’s best banana bread.

 On route, Ho’okipa Beach Park provides the best chance to see Hawaiian sea turtles.
 This iconic journey includes 600 curves, and over 50 bridges, many of which, are one lane.

 Haleakala National Park offers another option for a port day.
 Haleakala, meaning “house of the sun” rises over 10,000 feet above sea level.